 Air source heat pumps transfer heat instead of creating heat like traditional heating systems such as furnaces.
 The key is it’s use of refrigerant and electricity.
 During the winter, it uses electricity and refrigerant to move heat from outside the home inside and moves the cold air from within the home outside.
 The same is true in the summer, but in reverse.
 During the summer, it moves cold air from outside the home to inside the home and moves the hot air from within the house outside.
 Since a heat pump can cool as well, it’s a great replacement for an air conditioner.

 Heat pumps do not burn anything to create heat instead they transfer and move heat from outside the home.
 In a very real sense, heat pumps use the renewable energy of the Earth’s air to heat and cool your home along with electricity and refrigerant.
 They are environmentally friendly and do not pollute your home, community or the planet to keep your family comfortable while in doors.

 Do you currently have a furnace or base board heat and want to save up to 50% on your electricity costs?
 Consider replacing it with an air source heat pump.
 After installation you will see a significant decrease in your utility bills.
 Does it seem to good to be true?
 Check out the U.S. Department of Energy’s website if you don’t trust us.
 We got the statistic from them.

 Improved Indoor Air Quality & Comfort

 Heat pumps are not only more environmentally friendly and more cost effective than traditional HVAC systems, but they also improve your home’s indoor air quality and your family’s comfort.
-Because heat pumps don’t use combustion to heat the home there is no risk of carbon monoxide filling the air from your heat pump system.
+Because they don’t use combustion to heat the home there is no risk of carbon monoxide filling the air from your heat pump system.
 In addition, a heat pump system doesn’t dry out the air in your home like a traditional system does.
 Instead more moisture is kept in the air, which results in a better humidity balance and comfort in your home.